 When using a push-type broaching tool, you will be able to do external broaching, in which material is removed directly from the surface of a workpiece.
-For this reason, it is sometimes referred to as surface broaching, and it’s always used for the specific purpose of removing material from the surface of the tool.
+For this reason, it is known as “surface broaching”, and it has the specific purpose of removing material from the surface of the tool.
 It’s also generally used whenever it is necessary to accomplish keyway cutting or to create a slot.

 The teeth on an external broach tool will increase progressively down the length of the tool.
-On external broaches, the land is considered to be a support for the cutting edge and is always present at the bottom of the teeth.
-The rake is provided in every tooth on an external broach, and you will find that the chip from a workpiece will always flow through the rake.
+On external broaches, the land acts as a support for the cutting edge and is always present at the bottom of the teeth.
+The rake is present in every tooth on an external broach, and you will find that the chip from a workpiece will always flow through the rake.

-The clearance angle is that angle on the bottom part of the tool where the horizontal axis is.
+The clearance angle is the angle on the bottom part of the tool where the horizontal axis is.
 It eliminates tooth friction with the workpiece because only the cutting edge of the teeth actually comes in contact with the workpiece during the cutting process.
-The depth is considered to be the height of the teeth on a broach, and the pitch is the distance between cutting edges on any two teeth.
-The gullet radius is the space that is present between two teeth where the chip flows through, and which gets directed externally after being curled.
+The depth is the height of the teeth on a broach, and the pitch is the distance between cutting edges on any two teeth.
+The gullet radius is the space present between two teeth where the chip flows through.
+It generally gets directed externally after being curled.

 Either push broach and a pull broach are considerably different in their operation and in their appearance, but both serve very valuable functions in the area of machining, and there are a number of different types of both these categories.
-Both can help to make precise cuts on materials that need to be prepared for usage in end products.
+Both can help to make precise cuts to prepare materials for usage in end products.